By Patrice Lawrence

 By Taran Matharu

 One boy's ability to summon demons will change the fate of an empire ...
 The epic conclusion to the fantasy trilogy described as 'Harry Potter meets Lord of the Rings meets Pokemon'.
-After the thrilling cliffhanger at the end of book two, rejoin Fletcher and his friends in the ether, where they must undertake a mortally dangerous quest all the while avoiding capture by enemies and facing foes more terrifying than anything they have yet encountered.
+After the thrilling cliffhanger at the end of book two, we rejoin Fletcher and his friends in the ether, where they must undertake a mortally dangerous quest all the while avoiding capture by enemies and facing foes more terrifying than anything they have yet encountered.
 But this is nothing compared to what truly lies ahead for Fletcher, as his nemesis, albino orc Khan, is on a mission to destroy Hominum and everything and everyone that Fletcher loves.
-Epic battles, dramatic revelations and breathtaking drama await in the third and final book in the New York Times bestselling Summoner series.'Friendship, loyalty, magic and political intrigue beckon ...'
+Epic battles, dramatic revelations and breathtaking drama await in the book in the New York Times bestselling Summoner series.'Friendship, loyalty, magic and political intrigue beckon ...'
 The Bookseller

 By David Almond